Different types of inflation explained

 So perhaps a physical gold ETF is the answer.
 However, gold ETFs saw a surge in popularity a few years ago and they encouraged a lot of speculation and short-term trading when the price was rising.
 Then when the price started to fall, the price collapse was perpetuated by people selling those very same ETFs.
 You could very easily get caught up in a ‘sentiment trade’.

-Alternatively, you can buy individual gold shares, or gold mining funds, such as Elite Rated BlackRock Gold & General.
+Alternatively, you can buy individual gold shares, or actively managed funds investing in physical gold and gold shares, such as Elite Radar Merian Gold & Silver.
 Gold equities tend to be a geared play on gold, meaning they should go up more than gold bullion when prices rise, and fall more than gold bullion when prices fall.
 Of course, they can be affected by other stock specific factors as well but, by buying a fund, you diversify your exposure across a range of different gold companies.